anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 This file tracks the implementation sequence for the MD-102 Intune virtual company lab.

-The roadmap is updated to reflect the current project state after completing the Compliance and Conditional Access labs in Section 04 and after creating the initial troubleshooting documentation under Section 08.
+The roadmap reflects the completed state of the project across all sections, including identity, enrollment, configuration profiles, application deployment, endpoint security, compliance, Conditional Access, remote actions, monitoring, and troubleshooting.

 ---

 ## Purpose

-The purpose of this roadmap is to keep the MD-102 lab project organized as each section is created, tested, documented, and updated in GitHub.
+The purpose of this roadmap is to keep the MD-102 lab project organized and to document how each section connects to the full Microsoft Intune and Microsoft Entra endpoint management flow.

-This file helps track:
+This file tracks:

 - Which labs are completed
 - Which labs are in progress
-- Which labs are planned next
-- How each lab connects to the full Microsoft Intune and Microsoft Entra endpoint management flow
+- How each lab connects to the overall project sequence
+- The full hands-on lab steps completed across all sections

 ---

 ## Current Project Status

-The project has progressed beyond the early Windows enrollment stage.

-The lab environment now includes completed work across identity, enrollment, configuration profiles, application deployment, endpoint security, compliance policies, Conditional Access testing, and initial troubleshooting documentation.
+The project is complete across all major sections.

-Completed major areas:
+Completed areas:

 - Project overview documentation
 - Device inventory documentation
 - Microsoft Entra ID users and groups
-- License assignment planning
+- License assignment
 - Windows OOBE enrollment
 - Windows Autopilot user-driven enrollment
 - Windows BYOD enrollment
 - Android BYOD work profile enrollment
-- iOS/iPadOS BYOD enrollment prerequisites
+- iOS/iPadOS BYOD enrollment admin prerequisites
 - Windows configuration profiles
 - Corporate wallpaper policy
 - USB storage restriction policy